 Israeli/Palestinian conflict expert Diane Baxter directs our Israel/Palestine internship path.
-To be eligible, you must take our Israel/Palestine and Working Internationally courses.
+To be eligible, you must take our Israel/Palestine course.
 You and Professor Baxter will work together to find an appropriate internship organization.
 Organizations work in various aspects of the conflict including education, dialogue, reconciliation, and peace-building.

 You can also gain hands-on experience through working in a clinic.
 Clinics combine experiential learning with in-class learning.
 As a CRES student, you will have the opportunity to participate in the Nonprofit Clinic.

 The Nonprofit Clinic is an interdisciplinary clinic that brings law, planning, public policy, and management and conflict resolution students together to serve the Oregon nonprofit community.
 Working in teams, you will conduct an organizational assessment of several nonprofit organizations, draft an assessment report, and present your findings.
 You will also facilitate a dialogue between the nonprofit organizations’ Executive Director and Board of Directors regarding recommendations.

 In addition to curricular experiential learning opportunities, you will also have the opportunity to participate in co-curricular activities.